Stocke History, Family Crest & Coats of Arms

 Early History of the Stocke family

-Another 193 words (14 lines of text) covering the years 1577, 1822, 1680 and 1755 are included under the topic Early Stocke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stocke research.
+Another 97 words (7 lines of text) covering the years 1577, 1822, 1680 and 1755 are included under the topic Early Stocke History in all our PDF Extended History products and printed products wherever possible.

 Stocke Spelling Variations